andywdahl/rgwas/README.md

 1. Find subtypes by clustering traits with `mfmr`
 2. Validate subtypes by testing for subtype-specific covariate effects with `droptest` or `interxn_test`

-We also have unpublished tests for Step 2 when Step 1 is applied only in cases, which allows disease subtyping: `droptest_mlr` and `interxn_test_mlr`.
-In this setting, all controls are grouped together.
+We also have unpublished tests for Step 2 when Step 1 is applied only in cases, which allows disease subtyping (Scenario 3 below).

 ## Installation
 R CMD INSTALL rgwas_1.0.tar.gz